src-d/blog/content/post/review-programs-with-graphs.md

-Instead, a [Nobel prize winning](https://www.nobelprize.org/nobel_prizes/chemistry/laureates/1998/) modeling approach called [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) can be applied, reducing problem of many-body interacting system to a series of single-body problems and although still slow, it is highly valuable for many tasks in physics, chemistry and material science.
-Many approximate methods has been developed to make it more feasible, to get estimates instead of exact answers.
+Instead, a [Nobel prize winning](https://www.nobelprize.org/nobel_prizes/chemistry/laureates/1998/) modeling approach called [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) can be applied, reducing the problem of many-body interacting system to a series of single-body problems and although still slow, it is highly valuable for many tasks in physics, chemistry and material science.
+Many approximation methods have been developed to make this more feasible by getting estimates instead of exact answers.

-### Neural Networks for predicting properties of molecule
+### Neural Networks for predicting properties of molecules

-So in 2017, few researches at Google Brain Residence program spent time applying recent ML optimization methods for predicting properties of molecules:
+So in 2017, several researchers at Google Brain Residence program spent time applying recent ML optimization methods for predicting properties of molecules:

 * many [software simulators](https://en.wikipedia.org/wiki/List_of_quantum_chemistry_and_solid-state_physics_software)